amitansu1024/Hoopers/README.md

 ## Install

 You can build the game for any Android Device(device should be support AR), by installing the Unity 2021 LTS Version and building it for AR.
-OR You can visit this site.

 <a id="org30a4657"></a>